creocoder/yii2-nested-sets/README.md

 }
 ```

-Add this field to the rules function in the same way as the ones for the single tree.
+You should not add this field to the rules() section of the model.

 ## Usage